What to do after a flood

 The Environment Agency and Public Health England

 The Environment agency, which already offers a flood alert service via text, email and automated phone call, have now enabled UK residents to receive flood alerts via the Google search engine and public alerts map.
-Further details can be found here.

 The Association of British Insurers provide advice about flooding resilience and on working through the insurance system.